Grant Announcements

 Clarence, N.Y. — Congressman Nick Langworthy today announced that the U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA) has awarded the New York Department of Public Service $5,156,215 through its State Pipeline Safety Base Grant program.

 Washington, D.C. – Congressman Nick Langworthy (NY-23) today announced the Environmental Protection Agency (EPA) has awarded $500,000 to the Village of South Dayton for drinking water system improvements.
+This investment, delivered through the Drinking Water State Revolving Fund (STAG), is the direct result of Congressman Langworthy’s successful Community Project Funding (CPF) request for Fiscal Year 2024.

 Steuben County, NY – Congressman Nick Langworthy today announced that the Federal Emergency Management Agency (FEMA) has awarded more than $9.5 million in federal disaster recovery funding for critical infrastructure and community repairs in Steuben County.
+The funding will support the Jasper-Troupsburg Central School District, the Steuben County Department of Public Works, and the Town of Cameron, all of which sustained significant damage from recent severe storms.

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced the Federal Aviation Administration has awarded $48,011 to the Chautauqua County/Dunkirk Airport (DKK) for the Phase 1 design work to reconstruct three existing gates that have reached the end of their useful lives.